Definition: "Data" and "information"

 Legal and organizational perspective

 Data must be distinguished from information.
-In addition to the meaning of the data, it is very important from a legal and organizational point of view to ask about the type of storage and management.
-According to Lessig (2002) and Benkler (2000), content ("content layer"), coding ("code layer") and the physical storage location ("physical layer") should be considered separately.
+In addition to the meaning of the data, it is very important from a legal and organizational perspective to consider how it is stored and managed.
+According to Lessig (2002) and Benkler (2000), content (content layer), coding (code layer), and physical storage location (physical layer) should be considered separately.